Classes & appointments

 Libraries & locations

 Honnold/Mudd Library, located at 800 Dartmouth Avenue, across the street from Huntley Bookstore, holds collections in the arts, humanities, sciences, and social sciences.
 The Honnold Café and Connection, which houses the Copy Center and the Claremont Card Center, are found in Honnold/Mudd Library.
-The CUC Records Center, located at 2038 W. 11th Street in Upland, houses most of the paper journals and a small percentage of books from the library collections.
-Materials at the Records Center may be requested for delivery or may be browsed on site.
+The CUC Records Center houses most of the paper journals and a small percentage of books from the library collections.
+Claremont Colleges faculty, students, and staff may request materials for delivery in print or electronic format.

 Learning, teaching, & research